falcosecurity/falco/CONTRIBUTING.md

 The list of labels is [here](https://github.com/falcosecurity/falco/labels).

-Also feel free to suggest a reviewer with `/assign @theirname`.
+Also feel free to suggest a reviewer with `/cc @theirname`, or to assign an assignee using `/assign @nickname`.

 Once your reviewer is happy, they will say `/lgtm` which will apply the `lgtm` label, and will apply the `approved` label if they are an